mayankpathak4513/Locating_maps_using_ipython/README.md

 # Locating_maps_using_ipython and Jupyter Notebook By **Mayank Pathak👨‍💻**

 Various map plotting has been done using basic python coding in the jupyter notebook.
-Follow to try and practice for best results.
+Follow to try ,implement and practice to match best results possible out of this notebook.

 ### Run all the commands and coding snippets in the python jupyter notekook and get the suprisingly outputs.